YaroSpace/dev-tools.nvim/README.md

 ```

 > [!NOTE]
-> Dev-tools picker uses Snacks.nvim, which is included as a dependency.
+> Dev-tools picker uses Snacks.nvim picker module, which is included as a dependency.
 If you do not wish to use Dev-tools picker, you can set `opts.override_ui = false` and remove it from the `specs` section.

 ## Usage

 - Code actions are accessible via the default LSP keymaps, e.g. `gra`, `<leader>ca`, `<leader>la`, etc.
 - Last action is dot-repeatable.

+Dev-tools actions picker is an enhanced version of the default picker, which provides extra info about the actions, live filtering and actions keymaps.

+- Specifying `keymap` in the action will add a keymap to the action in the picker.
+- `<C-b>` will cycle through categories filter

 ## Adding code actions